Mortgage Q&A: “How to pay the mortgage with a credit card.”

 Assuming they have an electronic option (ACH) available in their system, payment will be sent electronically.
 If not, they’ll send a paper check on your behalf.
 If that’s the case, be sure to give it a week or two to arrive.

 In terms of limits, the only payment limits are those associated with the credit card you use for payment.
 So if your card has a $5,000 credit limit, you won’t be able to send a mortgage payment for any more than that.
-This means even those with a large mortgage payment will likely be able to use this service, assuming they have decent credit limits.
+This means even those with a jumbo mortgage will likely be able to use this service, assuming they have decent credit limits.

-I’ve yet to use Plastiq, but I may in the future if I need to meet a spending requirement to earn a bonus.
+I’ve yet to use Plastiq, but I may in the future if I need to meet a spending requirement quickly to earn a signup bonus.
 I’ve heard of people successfully paying a Wells Fargo mortgage and a Chase mortgage with this service.

 Use Tio to Pay the Mortgage with Discover, MasterCard, or Visa